Click a question to read the answers.

 Where do the animals come from? +

 Depending on the circumstances, the pieces are variously sourced from: butcher/sustenance remains, utilized roadkill, discarded livestock, destroyed nuisance animals, deceased feeder animals for pet snakes and exotics, repurposed vintage pieces, deceased pets, donated animals that died of natural causes, and various other sources.
-You can email us if you have a specimen you'd like to donate to the studio.

 Will you taxidermy my pet?
 What about my dog or cat? +